Leo3436/Pong/README.md

 # Pong
-My personal version of the classic Atari game Pong.
+My version of the classic Atari game Pong made for learning purposes.